pact-foundation/pact_broker/DEVELOPER_SETUP.md

 To run:

-1. Set up your local development environment as described above, making sure you have `INSTALL_PG=true` exported in your shell.
+1. Set up your local development environment as described above, making sure you have run `bundle config set --local with pg; bundle install`.

 1. Make sure you have the master branch checked out.